- Can we funnel the CT series into 15 concepts?

 Radical Theory #13: The leptin receptor is primordially a cold based electron counter for nutrients from foods.
 I think it evolved the ability to function in warm environments as mammals evolved onto land and took the planet over.
 Our earliest ancestors however began in the cold polar seas and on cold polar land masses.
 The biochemistry we know today in textbooks only represents the warm adapted mammalian pathways, and as such, are not complete in my view.

 This blind spot needs to be studied in depth by modern day scientists who are not just elite coaches.
-Burning fat (FFA) actually increases our VO2max when the ancient pathway is induced.
+Burning fat (FFA) actually increases our VO2max and proton flow when the ancient pathway is induced.
 This information is directly in counter distinction to published data because we remain unaware of the cold adapted pathways in humans.
 It is currently unstudied, but we have numerous examples of humans with exceptional performance in cold environments that few can explain until now.

 At extremes, biochemistry changes in nature for our benefit.
 Evolution has a plan for this because it tapped it many times before.
 REALIZE THAT modern trainers are oblivious to this therefore they regurgitate what is best from the literature that is based upon mammals who are warm adapted eating a warm adapted diet!
 Can you say major mismatch!
 The best example of this today is the technology of Vasper which can not be explained by the published data in modern exercise physiology books.
 This should be a huge clue that we are missing some major factors.
 Vasper is a known entity in NASA research.
 Vasper has licensed the NASA technology generated from the Sherpa’s in the 1970’s.